Coldfirex/Fortigate_CIS_check/readme.md

 ## Note

-- This tool is designed for Fortigate version 7.0.x configurations
+- This tool is designed for FortiGate version 7.0.x configurations
 - Results may vary for other versions
 - Always review results and recommendations before implementing changes
 - Backup your configuration before making any changes